bencyna/ATOM-Feed-Aggregation/assignment2/readme.md

-# Introduction to JAVA RMI Assignment 1 Distributed Systems s2 2022
+# Introduction to JAVA RMI

 ## Overveiw
+This assignment was the second assignment for the University of Adelaide's distributed system course.
+The final grade I recieved for this was 100/100

-Major design decision.
+## Major design decision.

 - Heartbeat is supplied by content server, the Aggregation server will wait 12 seconds and if no response then it removes the content server